Algorithm updates, Google innovations and evolving consumer behaviour. Plan your SEO marketing for 2020 now.

 This means that if some content is missing from the mobile site in comparison with the desktop site, then it will be not be seen by Mobile Googlebot and will not be included in the mobile first index.
 So, the advance here is to ensure all key content is present on both mobile and desktop versions of your website.

-In my view, engagement is incredibly important and always has been for SEO.
+Engagement is incredibly important and always has been for SEO.
 For example, Google has access to a wealth of data including metrics from search engine results pages such as click through rate, through to key engagement metrics taken from individual websites that use Google Analytics.

 With that in mind, it seems to me incredibly unlikely that data would not be used to either directly or indirectly inform search engine results.